Element-Research/dpnn/README.md

 The number of noise samples to be drawn per example is `k`.
 A value of 25 should work well.
 Increasing it will yield better results, while a smaller value will be more efficient to process.
 The `unigrams` is a tensor of size `outputSize` that contains the frequencies or probability distribution over classes.
-It is used to sample noise samples via `torch.multinomial`.
-This can be quite slow in practice, such that we recommend calling `ncem:fastNoise()` after initialization.
+It is used to sample noise samples via a fast implementation of `torch.multinomial`.

 For inference, or measuring perplexity, the full `Linear` + `SoftMax` will need to be computed.
 The `NCEModule` can do this by switching on the following :